Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 Ok, so… I’m usually consistent with the way I combine the ingredients when preparing salad.
 But with this salad, because we’re using spaghetti, it’s better to combine the pasta and dressing first.

-I usually add the pasta to the mixing bowl, stir in the seasonings and vegetables, and add in the condiments.
+I usually add the pasta to the mixing bowl, stir in the seasonings and vegetables, then add the condiments.
 But with Spaghetti, I like to make sure it’s fully saturated in the dressing first before adding anything else.

 I like to do this because stirring seasonings into dry sticky spaghetti is a little challenging.
 Loosening it up with dressing first makes stirring everything in much easier.

-1. Fill a large pot with cool water, add in the oil and salt, then place over high heat.
+1. Place a large pot over high heat.

-2. After 10 minutes, or once the water comes to a boil, break the spaghetti in half, add it to the water, and boil for 12 minutes.
-Once done chill and set aside.
+3. After 10 minutes, or once the water comes to a boil, break the spaghetti in half.

-5. Chop the onions into small pieces, chop the tomatoes in half, then peel and dice the cucumbers.
+8. Chop the onions into small pieces, peel and dice the cucumber, then slice the tomatoes in half.

-7. Add in the chopped seafood and vegetables and fold well.
+10. Add in the dressing and seasonings, then fold well.

 Creamy Spaghetti Seafood Salad